U.S. Open Championship 2022

 - Larz Anderson Park – How will people walk to the championship grounds from the park?

 The USGA is working with Brookline Police Department and Brookline DPW to establish a safe and efficient walk-path from Larz Anderson Park to The Country Club’s East Gate admission area, located adjacent to Clyde Street.
 The walk-path from Larz Anderson Park to/from The Country Club is depicted below by the yellow dotted line.
 Additional stand-up signage will be posted to assist pedestrians along the preferred walk-path and to avoid pedestrians cutting through local neighborhoods.

 - Larz Anderson Park – Can I access the park during the week of the U.S. Open?
 If so, where do I park?

 Yes, Larz Anderson Park will remain open to the public.
 Designated areas in and around Larz Anderson Park will be reserved for U.S. Open vehicular traffic only (parking pass required) or deemed “no parking zones” per public safety determinations.
-Further information regarding day-to-day parking restrictions in and around Larz Anderson Park will be communicated in the Spring of 2022 and enforced by the Brookline Police Department.
+Further information regarding non-championship public parking access for Larz Anderson Park will be communicated in the Spring of 2022 and enforced by the Brookline Police Department.

 - Robert T. Lynch Municipal Golf Course – How is the golf course being utilized for the championship?

 The USGA will have non-exclusive access to Brookline Golf Course June 1-9 for the purposes of setting up the operational areas as defined above as well as non-exclusive access June 21-30 for the purposes of teardown and restoration of the impacted areas.
-The USGA will have exclusive use of these designated areas at Brookline Golf Course June 10-20 for the purposes of conducting the championship.
+The USGA will have exclusive use of these designated areas at Brookline Golf Course June 10-20 for the purposes of conducting the U.S. Open Championship.

 - Robert T. Lynch Municipal Golf Course – Can I access the golf course the week of the U.S. Open?

-No, Brookline Golf Course will be closed to the general public for a portion of time in conjunction with U.S. Open operational efforts.
+No, for safety purposes, Brookline Golf Course will be closed to the public for a portion of time in conjunction with U.S. Open operational efforts.
 The USGA and Brookline Golf Course are working together to maximize the opportunities to keep the golf course, driving range, pro shop, and Hemlock Grill open to the public in advance of the championship.
 Exact closure dates will be communicated in 2022 and posted on brooklinegolf.com once finalized.

-- Will there be construction starting in the Fall of 2021?
+- Will there be construction starting in the Fall of 2021 or early-Winter 2022?

-Onsite construction has begun to help prepare The Country Club for heavier construction beginning in March 2022.
-This work, albeit limited, will continue through the end of 2021.
+Yes, limited onsite construction has begun to help prepare The Country Club for heavier construction beginning in March 2022.
 Construction vehicles will continue to enter The Country Club through the club’s main entrance as well as The Country Club’s East Gate, located on Clyde Street near the Newton Street intersection.